javaee/woodstock/README.txt

 * To build:  cd master; ant clean; ant;  The jars will be available at master/build/ship/lib directory.

+* BEFORE Running build-bundles to create the webui-jsf-bundle.jar and webui-jsf-suntheme-bundle.jar for pushing using Nexus UI, do the following:

      * Remember to change the version #'s in master/build.properties **AND**  build-bundles

      * Remember to update the doc/release-notes.html file

 * Remember to tag the release!!!
 (eg. "svn copy https://svn.java.net/svn/woodstock~svn/branches/Woodstock_402_Branch https://svn.java.net/svn/woodstock~svn/tags/4.0.2.8")